GravityPDF/gravity-pdf-documentation/docs/v5/displaying-uploaded-images.md

 ![](https://resources.imagehopper.tech/uploads/2020/11/form-editor-image-hopper-field-open.png)
 _Where to find the Image Hopper field in the Form Editor_

-Once installed, add a new Image Cropper field to your Gravity Form.
+Once installed, add a new Image Hopper field to your Gravity Form.
 Just make sure to set the *Downscale Images* width and height setting to no more than 1000x1000px to prevent the aforementioned image size issue.
 Gravity PDF will now automatically display / show the uploaded images in the Core / Universal PDFs.

 ![](https://resources.imagehopper.tech/uploads/2020/11/image-hopper-in-gravity-pdf-document.png)
 _The Image Hopper Field displays images in Core / Universal PDFs automatically_